 These kinds of accusations also increase your feelings of guilt, so you’re more likely to redouble your efforts to prove to the narcissist that you’re not that kind of person.
 That’s just what the narcissist wants because it reengages you in the relationship.
 Once the narcissist has goaded you into reacting, (s)he can keep you feeling powerless, guilty, and be participating in the relationship until (s)he’s ready to end it.

 4. Demands for attention, even after you’ve broken up

-It is easier to leave a narcissist if you cut off as much contact as possible.
+It is easier to break up with a narcissist and leave him/her if you cut off as much contact as possible.
 However, narcissists can be extremely persistent in grabbing your attention.
-Clients have reported many types of attention-getting behaviors from narcissists who feel rejected, for example, drunk calling in the middle of the night, “accidentally” breaking into your house to get their belongings, hundreds of texts or emails in a day, constant pleas for you to “explain” why you want to leave—all of which lead to the narcissist’s denouncing you for being so negative.
+Clients have reported many types of attention-getting behaviours from narcissists who feel rejected, for example, drunk calling in the middle of the night, “accidentally” breaking into your house to get their belongings, hundreds of texts or emails in a day, constant pleas for you to “explain” why you want to leave—all of which lead to the narcissist’s denouncing you for being so negative.